MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 ### Transaction class

 Transaction class represents the different types of costs that are incurred on projects.
-It's represented by an option set that has the following supported values in Project Operations:
+This is represented by an option set that has the following supported values in Project Operations:

   - Time
   - Expense